Japanese fonts (Gothic) that can be used on both CentOS and Windows!

 IPA font

-Speaking of Japanese fonts for Linux, this one is the one
+When it comes to Japanese fonts for Linux, this is probably the one to go with.
+It's

-It's distributed by the Information-Technology Promotion Agency, Japan (IPA), so you can use it with confidence.
+since it's distributed by the Information-technology Promotion Agency, Japan (IPA), you can use it with confidence.

 As long as the name IPA font is not used, it is allowed to be modified and redistributed, and there are many fonts derived from IPA fonts